Should Felons Be Able to Vote?

 In Oklahoma, the numbers are particularly pointed.
 The Sooner State has long-held the unwelcome title of prison capital of the world.
 Politicians here for decades boasted about the state’s reputation for being tough on crime.
 Oklahoma imprisoned more people for drug possession than anything else, and imprisoned more women than any other state.

 At any given time, roughly 60,000 people in Oklahoma are actively incarcerated, under community supervision (e.g. probation or parole), or are waiting to be transferred to jails from local prisons.
-All of these individuals are barred from voting.
+All of these individuals are barred from voting, which is driving more advocates to call for voting reform.

 “Just because you’re convicted of a felony doesn’t mean you should lose your basic rights in the democratic process,” Brady Henderson, legal director of the American Civil Liberties Union of Oklahoma, told the local media in 2018.
 “Our position is that this shouldn’t disqualify someone from being a full citizen.”